From the editor

 Guardian article from December 2014

-Industrial farming destroys the carbon stores within the soil.
-On the other hand, regenerative farmers (inclide permaculture here) lock up carbon in the soil.
-Tracking "carbon" is at best some kind of proxy, at worst it can be a deception.
-The main problem we face is not the ever-elusive carbon cycle, it's land degradation on an industrial scale.
-It's highly likely if we don't revitalise the soil, then fertility (and our food) will disappear long before the ice-caps melt.
-The climate is changing and we can argue how much is due to human activity till hell freezes over, which, following the Melankovic cycles, it probably will do in around 15,000 year's time.
-Meanwhile, let's get out there, build soil and reviatlise the landscape.
+If we don't revitalise the soil, it is highly likely that fertility (and our food) will disappear long before the ice-caps melt.
+The climate is changing and we can argue how much is due to human activity till hell freezes over.
+(According to the Milanković cycles, this will probably take place in around 15,000 years’ time).
+Meanwhile, let's get out there, build soil and revitalise the landscape.

 This article formed part of Angus's talk "Local Food - Getting it Together" delivered at The Peoples Reset: UK conference in Bath on 27th September 2024